vaibhavguptahere/Python-7-Streak/Project-1/readme.md

 - **qrcode**: A Python library for generating QR codes.
 - **PIL (Pillow)**: A Python Imaging Library used to handle image creation and manipulation.

+## Code Structure

+• **qr-gen.py**: The main script that handles QR code generation.
+• **README.md**: This documentation file.

+## Learning Outcomes

+During this project, I learned:

+• How to use Python libraries for generating QR codes and handling images.
+• The structure of a Python project, including how to organize code and documentation.
+• Basic command-line input and output operations in Python.
+• How to create user-friendly interfaces for console applications.
+• Best practices for writing clean and maintainable code.
 ## Installation

 To run the QR code generator, you need to have Python installed on your machine.
 You can install the necessary packages using pip: